nickth3man/mymiamidoctor/memory-bank/progress.md

   5. Verification and testing protocols
   6. Maintenance and support recommendations
   7. Implementation timeline and checklist
-- Identified Vercel as the optimal hosting solution for the Next.js application
+- Identified Netlify as the optimal hosting solution for the Next.js application
 - Updated activeContext.md with hosting plan details and next steps

+### 2/27/2025 - Hosting Plan Update
+- Updated WEBSITE_HOSTING_PLAN.md to focus on Netlify as the hosting provider
+- Removed all references to Vercel from the hosting plan
+- Added detailed Netlify-specific deployment instructions
+- Updated configuration and optimization sections for Netlify
+- Ensured consistency with the Netlify CMS integration already in progress

 ### 2/27/2025 - Storage Analysis and Cleanup Recommendations
 - Analyzed project structure to identify unnecessary files